Last scene of previous:

 A long night for them both rendered them shaken in the morning and newly awakened to the changed course of their journeys.
 The mist settled differently on the grass, the sun rose seemingly solemnly, and the cool morning breeze sauntered sorrowfully by, and the city was nestled in a gloomy, grey fog.
 Yesterday had happened, and it wasn’t just a bad dream.

 We visit E who is just awakening to realize, number one, she is alive, in one piece, and in this same spot in the forest where she’d fallen asleep.
 That was good news to her.
 She breathed a sigh of relief, which was possibly partially a hallelujah.
-The birds were beginning to flit among the trees again and play about.
+The birds were beginning to flit among the trees again and play about, which meant the rain had stopped.
 The wind was much gentler than it was last night, and so the dancing of her clothes had quieted to only an easy flutter now.
 She began sitting up to get a better bearing and saw a yellow sign perched at the beginning of the forest.